Logo

 • Participates in local, state, and federal workgroups and task forces as a Subject Matter Expert on emergency response; acts as representative for the United States Coast Guard Area Committee and is designated by the Cabinet Secretary to attend state and regional meetings on behalf of the Department.

-State Emergency Prevention and Response Chief
+State Emergency Prevention and Response Administrator

 This is the management level of emergency response work, directing the operations of the statewide hazardous materials emergency response program, and related programs such as the Emergency Planning and Community Right to Know Program (EPCRA), the Accidental Release Prevention Program, Boiler Safety Program, and the Toxic Release Inventory.
 Work includes planning, development, implementation, coordination and evaluation of response programs and associated professional and technical staff.